lopar6/school-work/README.md

 This was an Android app designed to help users make accounts, login, allow permissions, and add, read, change, and delete inventory items in a grid based layout.

 ## CS340 - Client/Server Development
 The focus of this course was to learn how to build a full-stack application utilizing a database, backend, and frontend.

-### 3D scene project
-In this project I used the skills learned through the course to write an OpenGl application that replicates a personal picture.
-It includes a the uses of multiple primitive shapes to build objects, projecting textures, applying lighting utilizing the phong shading model, nuanced camera controls, and 2D/3D perspectives that can be viewed at will by the user.
+Particular focus was given to RESTful apis and setting up proper endpoints.

 ## CS330 - Computer Graphic and Visualization
 The focus of this course was to learn how to use OpenGL in C++, learn about computer graphics, and the general approach to tackling difficult problems while crafting clean and readable code.